 If $(s_{00}, s_{10}, s_{01}, s_{11}) \ne (0,0,0,0)$, then by \cref{lem:weyl}, the LHS of \cref{eq:conv-u2-multlinear} converges to zero, but we also have $F_j^1$ being the zero function whenever $s_j \ne 0$.
 So \cref{eq:conv-u2-multlinear} holds in this case.

-On the other hand, if $(s_{00}, s_{10}, s_{01}, s_{11}) = (0,0,0,0)$, then only linear exponential phases remain, it also straightforward to check that \cref{eq:conv-u2-multlinear} holds.
+On the other hand, if $(s_{00}, s_{10}, s_{01}, s_{11}) = (0,0,0,0)$, then only linear exponential phases remain, and it is also straightforward to check that \cref{eq:conv-u2-multlinear} holds.
 Basically, the limit is one if $P_1$ is identically zero, and zero otherwise.

 This completes our sketch of the proof of \cref{prop:conv}.
 The remaining details are standard and straightforward.